santagaz/forcer/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-NOTE: You may encounter problems with bundler and code-climate if run rspec.
-The easiest solution is to comment out these two lines in file spec_helper.rb :

-    require "codeclimate-test-reporter"
-    CodeClimate::TestReporter.start